Stanford, Wisconsin ready to share NCAA volleyball's big stage

 Rettke was honored Friday as a first-team All-American for the third time; with one season left, she's already one of the Badgers' all-time greats.
 But she has a chance to be part of something historic if Wisconsin is able to win Saturday.

-The Cardinal are seeking their own history, though, as they attempt to match the stretch from 1994-97 when Stanford -- led by volleyball/basketball star Kristin Folkl -- also won three national championships in a four-year span.
+The Cardinal are seeking their own history, though, as they attempt to match the stretch from 1994 to 1997 when Stanford -- led by volleyball/basketball star Kristin Folkl -- also won three national championships in a four-year span.

 Stanford coach Kevin Hambly wasn't with the Cardinal for the 2016 title; he took over for John Dunning, who retired after that season.
 But Hambly has spent three years with the seniors, and is savoring every moment of coaching them.